lucasbazev/lucasbazev/README.md

 ## About me:
 👋 Hello there!
-I'm Lucas Azevedo, a Brazilian Software Developer (proudly) specializing in the vibrant JavaScript ecosystem and its technologies.
-Currently freelancing, I'm open to exciting job opportunities that allow me to leverage my skills and take on new challenges.
+I'm Lucas Azevedo, a Brazilian Software Developer (proudly) specializing in the vibrant JavaScript/TypeScript ecosystem and its technologies, with a growing affection for Java and C++.
 Always eager to learn and grow!

 ### Check out my GitHub stats:
 [![Lucas's github stats](https://github-readme-stats.vercel.app/api?username=lucasbazev)](https://github.com/anuraghazra/github-readme-stats)